View Jekyll Drafts and Future Posts

 How to create a Jekyll draft?

-All you have to do is simply create a directory called _drafts
+All you have to do is simply create a directory called _drafts in the site’s root and place your draft posts inside.

 Avoid including a date in the file name and the front matter for draft posts.